software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

     - run `coverage html` instead of `coverage report`
     - the report will be save in a folder named "htmlcov" inside the "server" folder
     - open "index.html" inside "htmlcov" to see the detailed report
-    - __note: a pre-generated coverage report has already been included in the repo for viewing__

 ## Built With